tentakelfabrik/crispy-css/README.md

-# Crispy - Lightweight CSS / SCSS Framework
+# Lightweight CSS Framework for Building Apps and Websites

 ## Installation